DCC-EX/website/docs/start/assembly.md

 __WARNING__: Make sure you have cut the trace on the motor control board.
 If not, see above first.
 Once you know the trace is cut, connect power to the motor board

-Make sure you have a power supply with the correct voltage and current rating. <see selecting your power supply>
+Make sure you have a power supply with the correct voltage and current rating.
+For help on selecting your power supply, pleas see [Power Supplies](../hardware/power-supplies.md))

 If you are using a "bench" or metal box type power supply, simply connect the DC output of the power supply to the DC input of the motor shield.
 Make sure that the positive screw terminal (+) is connected to the positive terminal (Vin) of the motor shield and the negative terminal (- or gnd) is connected to the negative (gnd) terminal of the motor shield